 Many economists have a misunderstanding of what caused hyperinflation in the Weimar Republic.
-More importantly, many economists have overlooked the times when QE for People was used to successfully grow the German economy.
+More importantly, many economists have overlooked the times when Public Money Creation was used to successfully grow the German economy.

-The times when this state-led money creation has resulted in high inflation or even hyperinflation (inflation of over 50% a year) have been well documented.
+Significantly, the times when Public Money Creation has resulted in high inflation or even hyperinflation (inflation of over 50% a year) have been well documented.
 However, the times when governments have created money in a careful and responsible manner to grow the economy are usually ignored or overlooked.
-At Positive Money, we want to set the record straight and bring to light the many case studies where state-led money creation has successfully boosted the economy without leading to economic disaster.

 In our previous posts on this topic, we showed that theory and analysis have been dispensed with at the expense of this widespread misconception.
-We showed that misleading conclusions have been drawn from the case studies of state-led money creation in Zimbabwe and the Weimar Republic.
-We also showed that QE for People happened in the places you least expect, the ancient Roman and Chinese empires and the former British colony of Pennsylvania and the island of Guernsey.
+We showed that misleading conclusions have been drawn from the case studies of Public Money Creation creation in Zimbabwe and the Weimar Republic.
+We also showed that Public Money Creation happened in the places you least expect, the ancient Roman and Chinese empires and the former British colony of Pennsylvania and the island of Guernsey.
 In our most recent post, we looked at why Japan was so successful at thwarting the global recession of the 1930s.

-Today we discuss state-led money creation in Germany in the earlier part of the 1930s.
-We approach all case studies from a scientific line of enquiry, so as to draw the relevant policy lessons for state-led money creation.
+Today we discuss Public Money Creation in Germany in the earlier part of the 1930s.
+We approach all case studies from a scientific line of enquiry, so as to draw the relevant policy lessons for Public Money Creation.
 Clearly, we do not support the actions of Nazi Germany.
 In reviewing the case study of Germany in the 1930s, we merely aim to demonstrate how state-led money creation was used to successfully grow the economy (before it was used to finance military expenditure).

 It is rare to read an economic textbook discussing government money creation without seeing a reference made to the Weimar Republic and how hyperinflation wrecked the German economy.
 Interestingly, the Post-Weimar monetary system and how a bankrupt Germany (without any colonies to exploit) became Europe’s strongest economy in less than four years (before extensive military spending began) is often neglected in economic textbooks.